-Certificate from Practicing Company Secretary confirming that none of the Directors of the Company is debarred or disqualified from being continuing as Director of the Company by Securities and Exchange Board of India and the Ministry of Corporate Affairs or any such other statutory authority is enclosed in this report as Annexure I.
+Certificate from Practicing Company Secretary confirming that none of the Director of the Company is debarred or disqualified from being continuing as Director of the by the Securities and Exchange Board of India and the Ministry of Corporate Affairs or any such other statutory authority is enclosed in this report as Annexure I.

-CEO / CFO CERTIFICATION
+CEO / MD AND CFO CERTIFICATION

-The CEO and CFO certification on the financial statements and the cash flow statement for the financial year 2022-23 is enclosed in this report as Annexure II.
+The MD and CFO certification on the financial statements and the cash flow Statement for the financial year 2023-24 is enclosed at the end of this report as Annexure II.